Possible U.S. government shutdown: Information for the MIT research community

 Q: Will a shutdown affect visa processing for international scholars?

-A: The U.S. Department of State has suspended consular visa operations during past government shutdowns.
+A: During past government shutdowns, the U.S. Department of State has suspended consular visa operations.
 New international students and scholars whose U.S. visa applications are pending or not yet submitted would not be issued visas and would have to change anticipated travel/arrival plans.
-The MIT International Students Office and International Scholars Office (ISchO) recommend that existing students and scholars not travel outside the U.S. if they require new visa stamps in order to reenter the U.S., and to postpone travel plans until consulates reopen.
+The MIT International Students Office (ISO) and International Scholars Office (ISchO) recommend that existing students and scholars not travel outside the U.S. if they require new visa stamps in order to reenter the U.S., and to postpone travel plans until consulates reopen.